A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Introduction

 The most important challenge in designing a linear coupled lattice is the behavior of the optics functions.
-This paper follows Mais-Ripken and Lebedev-Bogacz parametrizations of the optics functions, introducing additional optics functions.
+This paper follows Mais-Ripken and Lebedev-Bogacz parametrizations of the optics functions.
 Their periodic behavior is essential in designing coupled lattices.
-First, we review the Courant-Snyder parametrization and introduce the generating vector formalism and how the generating vectors transform, reproducing the known transfer matrix formalism.
+First, we review the Courant-Snyder parametrization and introduce the generating vector formalism, explaining how the generating vectors transform to reproduce the known transfer matrix formalism.
 Secondly, we extend the generating vector formalism to the coupled case using a method similar to Mais-Ripken parametrization.
 We also make a connection between the Mais-Ripken and Lebedev-Bogacz parameters.
 We then write the explicit transfer matrix method for the coupled optics functions of eigenmodes $1$ and $2$, similar to the Courant-Snyder transfer matrix.
 The transfer of optics functions is derived from the generating vectors.
-Using the Lebedev-Bogacz parametrization, we show that the generating vectors also decouple using the decoupling matrix as in the Edwards-Teng parametrization.
+Using the Lebedev-Bogacz parametrization, we show that the generating vectors also decouple using the decoupling matrix, similar to the Edwards-Teng parametrization.
 Following the description of the formalism, we present some application cases of the transformation and compare them with existing beam optics codes such as MAD-X and OptiMX.
 An important application is the periodic matching of coupled optics functions.
 Popular optics codes such as MAD-X and OptiMX come with the calculation of coupled optics functions for a given lattice and initial uncoupled functions.
 Both MAD-X and OptiMX provide matching routines that can compute periodic solutions for uncoupled optics functions using Courant-Snyder parametrization or Edward-Teng parametrization.
 However, there is no matching routine for coupled optics functions.
 The formulation in this paper was used to construct a matching routine for generally coupled beams, which could be adapted for popular optics and design codes.
+Using the formalism described here, we also apply it to the linear difference resonance and express the exchange mechanism from the perspective of coupled functions.
 Finally, using this formalism, we developed a fully coupled and periodic ring design.